nccoos/qccodar_py2.7/README.md

 potential module version conflicts.
 While this is not a requirement to get qccodar running, it is recommended.

-As user `codar`, open a new terminal window to source the .bash_profile.

 ```bash

    $ conda create --name qccodar python
 ```

 Activate the environment:
 ```bash

    $ source activate qccodar
    (qccodar) $ which python
    /Users/codar/miniconda/envs/qccodar/bin/python